Fair Transit Stop Placement: A Clustering Perspective and Beyond: Experiments

-In \Cref{fig:experimental_JR_GC_ECA_Hybrid}, we first observe that for all of the three evaluated algorithms, the approximation ratio of JR under random sampling is close to $1$, suggesting that our theoretical lower bounds may not be borne out in practice.
+In \Cref{fig:experiment_JR}, we first observe that for both \GCT and ECA, the approximation ratio of JR under random sampling is close to $1$, suggesting that our theoretical lower bounds may not be borne out in practice.
 Moreover, despite our result that ECA admits a stronger worst case bound for JR, \GCT delivers approximation ratios that remain close to one across all stop selection sizes.
 ECA exhibits slightly larger ratios and greater variability when the transit costs remain low, with the most pronounced separation around $k=20$, followed by improvement as $k$ increases.
-The $\frac{1}{2}$-Hybrid algorithm closely tracks \GCT: both maintain averages very near $1$ when $k$ is small and exhibit only a mild upward trend as $k$ increases.
 The trend shifts when the transit cost is scaled by a larger factor, representing scenarios where walking (or other modes) may be a feasible alternative for a significant number of routes.
-In this regime, the behavior of ECA changes substantially.
-Its average approximation ratio decreases as $k$ grows, and its outcomes become more concentrated, indicating improved robustness with respect to JR approximation.
-In contrast, \GCT and $\frac{1}{2}$-Hybrid display a gradual increase in their averages as $k$ increases, whereas ECA is stable and becomes competitive, achieving better approximation ratios for larger sizes.
+In this regime, the performance of \GCT deteriorates as $k$ grows, whereas ECA is stable and becomes competitive, achieving better approximation ratios for larger sizes.

-\paragraph{Core Evaluation} We fix the size relaxation parameter ($\alpha$) to $2$ and evaluate the cost approximation ratios ($\beta$) of both algorithms and exhibit the performance of \GCT, ECA and $\frac{1}{2}$-Hybrid under the zero transit cost (transit cost scaling $=0$) and regular transit cost settings (transit cost scaling $=1$) in \Cref{tab:experimental_core_results_regular_cost}.
-Experimental results under various transit cost scalings can be found in the Appendix~\ref{sec:experiment_appendix}.
-Across all stop selection sizes and transit cost scales, \GCT attains better core approximation ratios than ECA and $\frac{1}{2}$-Hybrid.
+\paragraph{Core Evaluation.} We fix the size relaxation parameter ($\alpha$) to $2$ and evaluate the cost approximation ratios ($\beta$) of both algorithms and exhibit the performance of \GCT and ECA under the zero transit cost (transit cost scaling $=0$) and regular transit cost settings (transit cost scaling $=1$) in \Cref{tab:experimental_core_results_regular_cost}.
+More results under other transit cost scalings can be found in the Appendix~\ref{sec:experiment_appendix}.
+Across all stop selection sizes and transit cost scales, \GCT attains better core approximation ratios than ECA.
 While ECA displays higher means and greater variability in several regimes, its approximation ratios remain close to $1$ for most instances, which indicates that ECA is still practically effective in our experiments, despite admitting an arbitrarily poor worst-case guarantee.
-The $\frac{1}{2}$-Hybrid algorithm interpolates between \GCT and ECA, tracking \GCT closely while showing a modest increase for larger $k$, but with much less variance than ECA.